BlindChickens/knockout-spa/README.md

 # knockout-spa
-Light Framework To build Single Page Applications using Knockout.
+Framework To build Single Page Applications Using Knockout.